 - You got to take care of your own taxes if you choose to become self-employed

-- Blogging takes lots of time, more hours than a regular job
+- Blogging takes lots of time and more hours than a regular job.

-- Blogging career means you won’t have a steady income
+- A blogging career means you won’t have a steady income.

-- You need to invest money to promote your blog in order to make it successful
+- You need to invest money to promote your blog to make it successful.

-- Blogging career require continuous training; you have to keep up with the technology and learn new techniques
+- A blogging career requires continuous training; you have to keep up with the technology and learn new techniques.

-- When you become a blogger there is a tendency to isolate in your workspace to create awesome content, and often family and the people close to you might not understand what a blog involves.
-Loneliness and sleepless nights can have a major impact in a blogger mental health
+- When you become a blogger, you tend to isolate your workspace to create excellent content, and often family and the people close to you might not understand what a blog involves.
+Loneliness and sleepless nights can have a major impact on a blogger’s mental health

 - You need to manage your finances wisely, pension scheme, holiday savings, personal health insurance, everything has to be considered when becoming self-employed